-We will create a boundary blended surface by using the curves shown in the above figure.
+We will create a boundary blended surface by using the predefined curves.

 Pick and select the curves, while holding down the Ctrl key, in the order shown in figure below.

 Pick in the Second Direction Collector to activate it and while holding down the Ctrl key, select the curves shown in figure below.